Milly/zsh-anyenv-cache/README.md

 # zsh-anyenv-cache

-Create autoload functions for *anyenv*, then improve speed your *.zshrc*
+Create autoload functions for [anyenv](https://github.com/anyenv/anyenv), then improve speed your *.zshrc*

 ## How to set up